bukka/php-todo/php-streams.md

 - **Bug**: fread blocking unpredictible
   - https://bugs.php.net/bug.php?id=51056 - fread() on blocking stream will block even if data is available
   - https://bugs.php.net/bug.php?id=52602 - fread is blocking even with the use of stream_select

+### 2022-08

+- **Bug**: Socket metadata are inherited
+  - https://github.com/php/php-src/issues/8472 - The resource returned by stream_socket_accept may have incorrect metadata

 ### 2022-07

 - **Bug**: Fix open_basedir check in GlobIterator and glob:// stream
   - https://github.com/php/php-src/commit/1a9e6895f1d203f38655b52d5b6b823be7d14cbd
 - **Feat**: Allow not close stream on rscr dtor in php cli sapi